DatOneLefty/CryptoChat-node/README.md

-# CryptoChat-node
+# CryptoChat (proof of concept)
-Node.js P2P Chat with a web gui
+Node.js P2P Chat with a web GUI

 ## Installation